Media-independent interface: Limitations

-There is no signal which defines whether the interface is in full or half duplex mode, but both the MAC and the PHY need to agree.
+There is no signal that defines whether the interface is in full or half duplex mode, but both the MAC and the PHY need to agree.
 This must instead be communicated over the serial MDIO/MDC interface.
 There is also no signal which defines whether the interface is in 10 or 100 Mbit/s mode, so this must also be handled using the MDIO/MDC interface.
 Version 1.2 of the RMII Consortium specification states that its MDIO/MDC interface is identical to that specified for MII in IEEE 802.3u.
 Current revisions of IEEE 802.3 specify a standard MDIO/MDC mechanism for negotiating and configuring the link's speed and duplex mode, but it is possible that older PHY devices might have been designed against obsolete versions of the standard, and may therefore use proprietary methods to set speed and duplex.

-The lack of the RX_ER signal which is not connected on some MACs (such as multiport switches) is dealt with by data replacement on some PHYs to invalidate the CRC.
-The missing COL signal is derived from AND-ing together the TX_EN and the decoded CRS signal from the CRS_DV line in half duplex mode.
-This means a slight modification of the definition of CRS: On MII, CRS is asserted for both Rx and Tx frames; on RMII only for Rx frames.
-This has the consequence that on RMII the two error conditions no carrier and lost carrier cannot be detected, and it is difficult or impossible to support shared media such as 10BASE2 or 10BASE5.
+The lack of the RX_ER signal, which is not connected on some MACs (such as multiport switches), is dealt with by data replacement on some PHYs to invalidate the CRC.
+The missing COL signal is derived from AND-ing together the TX_EN and the decoded CRS signal from the CRS_DV line in half-duplex mode.
+This means a slight modification of the definition of CRS: On MII, CRS is asserted for both Rx and Tx frames; on RMII, only for Rx frames.
+This has the consequence that on RMII, the two error conditions no carrier and lost carrier cannot be detected, and it is difficult or impossible to support shared media such as 10BASE2 or 10BASE5.

-Since the RMII standard neglected to stipulate that TX_EN should only be sampled on alternate clock cycles, it is not symmetric with CRS_DV and two RMII PHY devices cannot be connected back to back to form a repeater; this is possible, however, with the National DP83848 which supplies the decoded RX_DV as a supplemental signal in RMII mode.
+Since the RMII standard neglected to stipulate that TX_EN should only be sampled on alternate clock cycles, it is not symmetric with CRS_DV and two RMII PHY devices cannot be connected back to back to form a repeater; this is possible, however, with the National DP83848, which supplies the decoded RX_DV as a supplemental signal in RMII mode.

 Signal levels

 TTL logic levels are used for 5 V or 3.3 V logic.
-Input high threshold is 2.0 V and low is 0.8 V. The specification states that inputs should be 5 V tolerant, however, some popular chips with RMII interfaces are not 5 V tolerant.
+Input high threshold is 2.0 V and low is 0.8 V. The specification states that inputs should be 5 V tolerant; however, some popular chips with RMII interfaces are not 5 V tolerant.
 Newer devices may support 2.5 V and 1.8 V logic.

 The RMII signals are treated as lumped signals rather than transmission lines.
 However, the IEEE version of the related MII standard specifies 68 Ω trace impedance.
 National recommends running 50 Ω traces with 33 Ω series termination resistors for either MII or RMII mode to reduce reflections.
 National also suggests that traces be kept under 0.15 m long and matched within 0.05 m on length to minimize skew.